andyfischer/stdout-test/README.md

 To address that, here are some options:

- 1) Fix the tool to make the output totally deterministic.
-For some tools I've added an `--in-test` command line option, which makes it use hardcoded dates and etc. This is more code to write, but it helps in a few ways to make automated testing more rock-solid.
+ 1) Change your program to make the output totally deterministic.
+One pattern that I've used is to add an `--in-test` flag to an app, so when that flag is used, then it uses hardcoded dates and etc. This is definitely more coding work, but it can also help make your app more reliable, and encourage coders to clean up any garbage or noise from the output.

+ 2) Pipe all the output through a "scrubber" process.
+The scrubber would search & replace any pieces of text which are nondetermistic, and replace them with hardcoded strings.

- 2) In a future version of stdout-test we'll support regex patterns in the expected.txt file.
+ 3) In a future version of stdout-test we'll support regex patterns in the expected.txt file.